bradleyschacht/LasVegasWorkshop2025/labs/04 - Data transformation using T-SQL.md

             [PrimaryContact],
             [PostalCode]
         FROM stage.DimCustomer
-        WHERE WWICustomerID NOT IN (SELECT WWICustomerID FROM dbo.DimCustomer)
+        WHERE CustomerKey NOT IN (SELECT CustomerAK FROM dbo.DimCustomer)

     END
     GO